 This guide explains how to make a loan request and outlines how the Museum will arrange and administer the loan.
-The Conditions of Outward Loan, which state the specific responsibilities and obligations of the borrower, should be read in conjunction with this page, along with our published Loans Policy.
+The Loans Out Conditions, which state the specific responsibilities and obligations of the borrower, should be read in conjunction with this page, along with our published Loans Out Policy.

 Institutions considering the loan of items from the NAM should contact the Museum's Registrar on email@example.com or 0207 881 2471.

 Please reference specific National Army Museum items wherever possible.
 You can search the Museum’s Collection, online.

 Items on display in our permanent galleries may not always be available and increased standards of security will be required for high-value, portable items such as Victoria Crosses.

 Once you have finalised your list, please write on your institution's headed notepaper to the Assistant Director (Collections) at NAM formally requesting the loan.
 Please ensure that you tell us:

 Borrowers in the USA may submit a completed Standard Facility Report adopted by the Registrars Committee of the American Association of Museums.

 To allow enough time to administer the loan, the Museum requires the final list of items needed to be received a minimum of six months in advance of the start date of the exhibition.

 The NAM will inform you in writing within 20 working days whether your request has been successful.

 Please note that the requesting institution must be prepared to meet the costs of any inspection or other investigation by the NAM of the proposed exhibition venue as part of its consideration of the loan request.